 Some of the most popular indices for trading include:

 - The New York Stock Exchange

 - The S&P 500 (made up of the USA’s 500 biggest companies)

 - The Dow Jones Industrial Average (made up of the USA’s 30 most influenced and largest companies)

 - The NASDAQ Composite Index (an exchange focused on technology)

 - FTSE 100

 The Forex global market is the biggest financial market in the world, with up to $4 trillion of trades being placed each day.
-Forex trading refers to trading currency pairs to speculate which will go up in value when compared to the other.
+Forex spread betting refers to trading currency pairs to speculate which will go up in value when compared to the other.
 Open 24 hours, 5 days per week, the global Forex Market is very liquid and offers potential to achieve huge profits.